-The power of citizens who are free to organise, report, advocate and inform is undeniable.
-We must create a world where people can recognise this power and fulfill it.
+The power of citizens who are free to organize, report, advocate and inform is undeniable.
+We must create a world where people can recognize this power and fulfill it.
 We cannot sit idly by while thousands are continually silenced, harmed and even killed.

 If you were given an extra day next week, how would you spend it?

 Catch up on sleep and exercise in the gym.